systemcarl/weblog/articles/about-me.md

 If you're here, I hope you found something interesting.
 I appreciate all the support that has gotten me here, and I look forward to sharing more in the future.
-Currently, all of my work is available via my GitHub profile.
+Currently, all of my work is available via my [GitHub profile].
-If you have any questions, comments, or suggestions, please feel free to reach
+If you have any questions, comments, or suggestions, please feel free to
-    out to me.
+    [reach out to me].

 [^adams]: If you're not familiar with the references, all the headings in this
     article are lifted from popular [Douglas Adams] quotes.